olivier-boisard/french_tarot/README.md

 # Deprecation warning
 This repository is deprecated.
-After thorough thinking I came to the conclusion that Java would be a better suited language for this.
-Reasons are:
+After thorough thinking I came to the conclusion that Dart would be a better suited language for this, since the project has been rebooted to be presented as an App using Flutter.
+The repository can be found [here](https://github.com/olivier-boisard/french_tarot_app).
-* Java is enforced static typing.
-Python type hinting mechanism is nice, but the fact it's optional can hide issues in the code that would've been found directly at build time in Java
-* While Python offers much more possibilities than Java for Machine Learning, the whole Machine Learning part of this project is delegated to ReAgent.
-* The French Tarot Engine used as a basis for the environment will be much more easily reusable on Android devices if written in Java than in Python.
-This is important, since the ultimate goal of this project is to produce an app.

 This repository is about training an agent to play [French Tarot game](https://en.wikipedia.org/wiki/French_tarot]).